 Your success is in your hands.
-You don’t need to wait for months – years, decades – in the hope that someone will stumble across you and love your work.
+You don’t need to wait for months – or years or decades – in the hope that someone will stumble across you and love your work.

 You can get out there and start on the path to your dreams right now.
-You’ll get a huge head-start on all those other hopeful, would-be writers … because you’re actually doing something, rather than sitting and waiting for success to appear.
+You’ll get a huge head-start on many other hopeful would-be writers … because you’re actually doing something, rather than sitting and waiting for success to appear.

 Getting a Clear Idea of Your Talents